Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

 One can follow the evolution of Abelian-Higgs string network by solving the system of equations (\ref{eq:phi-eom}),(\ref{eq:A-eom}) under the constraint equation (\ref{eq:GaussLaw}).
 In general, the dynamics of topological defects is highly nonlinear and hence we adopt three-dimensional lattice simulation.

-The Abelian-Higgs lattice simulation has been performed in the literature \cite{Moore:2001px,Bevis:2006mj,Dufaux:2010cf,Hiramatsu:2013tga,Correia:2018gew,Correia:2020yqg} and we follow the formulation based on the lattice gauge theory \cite{Bevis:2006mj}.
+The Abelian-Higgs lattice simulation has been performed in the literature \cite{Vincent:1997cx,Moore:2001px,Bevis:2006mj,Hindmarsh:2008dw,Dufaux:2010cf,Hiramatsu:2013tga,Daverio:2015nva,Hindmarsh:2017qff,Correia:2018gew,Correia:2020yqg,Blanco-Pillado:2023sap} and we follow the formulation based on the lattice gauge theory \cite{Bevis:2006mj}.
 In this formalism, the scalar field is placed at grid points and the gauge field is placed at links between two grid points.
 Discretized covariant derivative is defined so as to satisfy the exact gauge invariance (up to the machine precision) while it coincides with the continuous one within the second order accuracy with respect to the lattice spacing.
-Field values are updated following Eqs. (\ref{eq:phi-eom}),(\ref{eq:A-eom}) by using the Leap-frog method, satisfying the constraint equation (\ref{eq:GaussLaw}) at each step.
+Field values are updated following Eqs. (\ref{eq:phi-eom}),(\ref{eq:A-eom}) by using the Leap-frog method.
+The Gauss's law (\ref{eq:GaussLaw}) is also discretized and, in this formalism, it is exactly satisfied at each grid point at each step.\footnote{Practically, the left-hand-side in (\ref{eq:GaussLaw}) cannot be exactly zero in the simulation due to the finite precision of the floating point number on the computer.
+By changing the precision of data, we have explicitly checked that the residual error is just due to the cancellation of significant digits.}

 As the initial condition, we set the random value for the phase component of the complex scalar field with the uniform probability density but the radial component is fixed to be $|\Phi|=v$ everywhere.
 Initial random fields are generated in the Fourier space with the cutoff scale $k_c/a=H$, above which we set zero for the field value.
 The time derivative of the scalar field and each component of the gauge field is initially set to be zero.
 Regarding the identification of cosmic string in the lattice space, we follow the method in \cite{Kajantie:1998bg} using the gauge-invariant sum of phase differences.